 Conclusion

-Also, we have focused on the “Reports” and “Search” function in TOSCA.
+Also, we have focused on the “Reports” and “Search” functions in TOSCA.
 This will help you to create the reports and find the required ‘Search’ items in TOSCA.

 Hope you enjoyed this series of TOSCA tutorials!!